xtrime-ru/ICA/README.md

 # ICA
-WIP.
+Work in progress.
 Internet Content Aggregator v3.
+This is the draft of the new version of https://i-c-a.su